 In other words, if you are looking for an SLI capable motherboard, you will have a hard time finding it under $150.

-Besides that, the M.2 slot can range from 1-2 depending upon the price tag.
+Besides that, the M.2 slot can range from 1-2 depending upon the price tag as well as the chipset.
+Older gen chipsets suited for LGA1151 sockets, for instance, have a lower number of M.2 slots.
 The SATA ports range from 4-6 and you may find PCIe X1 or PCIe X4 slots often on motherboard under $150.

 What are these Motherboards Useful for?

-Some one with a budget of under $150 for motherboard either has a limited budget for the overall setup or does not have a high requirement from their PC.
+Some one with a budget of under $150 for motherboard either has a limited budget for the overall setup or does not have a robust requirement from their PC.

 If you are an office user, you can too go for cheaper motherboards.
-However, if your office work revolves around using complex software like CAD etc, and if you have critical information stored, then you have to judge carefully.
+However, if your office work revolves around using complex software like CAD etc, and you are using a powerful processors, then a more powerful motherboard chipset and VRM design would be warranted.
 A cheap motherboard can make a system unstable.

 In fact, if you are a gamer who wants to overclock, you will have no choice but to invest in a good motherboard that has premium components and offers powerful VRMs.